thedancomplex/darwin-ach/README.md

 - Change "YOUR_SSID" to the SSID of your network.
 - Change "YOUR_PASSWORD" to the password to your wifi network.
+- Change "wlan0" to your wireless lan device name.
+Note: If you are running Ubuntu 22.04 on a raspi this should be wlan0 already and will not need to be changed.
+However this should be verified.

 Now install and apply the settings.